danielharrell/open-eyes-lect-2017-18/Open.md

 If anything, the force of this conception is lost in familiarity.
-But to make it less familiar, think again of those rarer moments in life, the best moments in life, the moments we might identify most with learning, growing, where something has moved you, changed you, renewed you.
-Think of moments, in other words, where we would most want to say that something has changed in our place or identity, even everything.
-We might call them moments of otherness that most reveal our openness.
-Still, we are more likely to suppose that such moments have done something *to* our point of view---moved it, changed it, enlarged it, deepened it---than to suppose they have more simply erased it, or denied it, or refuted the very idea of it.
+But to make it less familiar, think again of those moments in life, moments we might identify with learning or growing, where we would want to say that something *has* changed in our place or identity.
+We might think of them as moments of otherness that most reveal our openness.
+Still, we are more likely to suppose that such moments have done something *to* our point of view---moved it, altered it, enlarged it, deepened it---than to suppose they have more simply erased it, or denied it, or refuted the very idea of it.
 In other words, it is easy to suppose the self might be transformed, but hard to suppose the self might be transcended.
 And even harder to make sense of this difficulty if the self were truly open than if it were truly closed, and therefore incapable of transcendence, even in light of our deepest moments of otherness, and the openness that makes them possible.

 We can find still more support for this conception, of a self enclosed and never to be transcended, in the barest philosophical reflection.
 For in this context, the barest such reflection might be that our point of view *is* a point of view.
-And the recognition of this can lead us to question our point of view, or doubt it, or even want to escape it, as if we might someday see things from *no* point of view;
+And if we recognize this, it is easy to question our point of view, or doubt it, or even want to escape it, as if we might someday see things from *no* point of view;
 see them, that is, as they truly are; as they are in